mhlotto/go-scitt-scrapi/README.md

 ## What this code does

 - Defines core SCITT-like types under `scrapi/`: `SignedStatement`, `Receipt`, `Locator`, `RegistrationStatus`, and helpers.
-- Provides an in-memory `TransparencyService` that hashes submitted COSE payloads to form locator IDs and returns a simple dummy COSE receipt.
+- Provides an in-memory `TransparencyService` that hashes submitted COSE payloads to form locator IDs and returns a signed COSE receipt containing a Merkle inclusion proof, root hash, and tree size.
 - Implements SCRAPI-style HTTP handlers in `scrapi/httpserver`.
 - Supplies a minimal client helper in `scrapi/client`.
 - Includes a runnable demo server under `cmd/scrapi-demo-server`.
 - Captures an in-memory audit trail of registrations, status checks, and receipt lookups.
+- Exposes the log public key and key ID via the well-known configuration endpoint for verification tooling.

 ## Running the demo